epccs/RPUno/readme.md

 make isp
 ```

 The other applications are loaded through the bootloader using the host serial port.
+Note that the fuse cannot be changed with the bootloader thus reducing user issues with an application upload.

 ```
 cd ~/RPUno/Adc